-Students enrolled in any number of Vermilion's two-year programs can enhance their resume and gain additional ecology, behavior, and animal identification skills through the coursework of the Wildlife Ecology Certificate.
+Students enrolled in any number two-year programs on the Vermilion campus can enhance their resume and gain additional ecology, behavior, and animal identification skills through the coursework of the Wildlife Ecology Certificate.
 Additionally, it is a good way to get involved in the field and gain skills while preparing to enter either the Natural Resource Technology-Forestry/Wildlife AAS degree program or Fisheries and Wildlife Management AS degree program.